 Students will have to make assumptions about the context; their input about their family matters and changes the answer to the question.
-After they have answered those questions

-Mathematical modeling can be used to motivate curricular requirements and can highlight the importance and relevance of mathematics in answering important questions. and made assumptions, however, they still must add whole numbers.
+After they have answered those questions and made assumptions, however, they still must add whole numbers.
 The small change of having students think about the context to determine what numbers to add, and even how many numbers to add, transforms the closed question into an open-ended question.
 The revised question invites students to become a part of the context, while still targeting the same mathematics curriculum content that the students need to learn.